hfloyd/Dragonfly.Umbraco10.Theming/README.md

 ## Individual Theme Configuration ##

 You can store information about the Theme in an XML 'Theme.config' file.
-See the [example config](https://github.com/hfloyd/Dragonfly.Umbraco10.Theming/blob/master/src/Dragonfly/Themes/%7ECopyForNewTheme/Theme.config) for format.
+See the example config at "Themes/~CopyForNewTheme/Theme.config" for the format.

 If the file doesn't exist in a Theme, a default one will be created automatically.